-In the first world, we generally understand our privilege when compared to many other countries.
+#In the first world, we generally understand our privilege when compared to many other countries.
 We know that there’s more terrorism in the Middle East, less government stability in Venezuela, and the Maldives is disappearing due to climate change.
+What we never hear about, however, is the Lake Chad Crisis.

 - Clean Coal: How Lobbyists Undermined US Interests for Profit - September 14, 2017